-Red discharge, or reddish brown discharge, is difficult to diagnose.
-The root cause of the color is often dried menstrual blood.
-But there are many causes of red discharge, so it can be menstrual blood, or it may be a variety of other conditions.
+Red discharge, or reddish brown discharge, is pretty difficult to diagnose.
+The primary cause of this type of secretion is often dried menstrual blood, but there can be many other causes as well.

 Table of Contents

 The possible causes of the red discharge you have are various.
 I will list the most often for you.